Ameciclo/atlas/README.md

 *   **Languages:** TypeScript, JavaScript (and potentially others within individual packages/apps)
 *   **Frameworks:** [List frameworks used - e.g., React, Next.js, Node.js, etc. Be specific]

+## Requirements

+- Node.js 22.15.0
+- pnpm 10.10.0

+We recommend using [mise](https://mise.jdx.dev/) for managing tool versions.
+A `.tool-versions` file is included in the repository.

 ## Getting Started

 1.  **Clone the Repository:**